-If we enter into contract with a contractor from the SCAPE regional framework for any of the schemes we will monitor the contractual commitment to deliver the NCC KPIs that focus on local spend, local employment and local apprenticeship targets.
+Where the City Council enters into a contract with a contractor from the SCAPE regional framework for any of the schemes we will monitor the contractual commitment to deliver the NCC KPIs that focus on local spend, local employment and local apprenticeship targets.
 We will collaborate with Nottingham Growth Hub to establish if there are any opportunities for Nottingham citizens or local SMEs to be engaged in employment.